Compactification and trees of spheres covers: Isomorphism classes of trees of spheres

 In this subsection we recall notions and notations introduced in \cite{A1}.

 Let $X$ be a finite set with at least 3 elements.
-A (projective) tree of spheres ${\cal T}$ marked by $X$ is the following data : \begin{itemize} \item a combinatorial tree $T$ whose leaves are the elements of $X$ (marking) and every internal vertex has at least valence $3$ (stability), \item for each internal vertex $v$ of $T$, an injection $i_v:E_v\to {\cal S}_v$ of the set of edges $E_v$ adjacent to $v$ into a topological sphere ${\cal S}_v$, and \item for every $v\in IV$ (internal vertex) of a projective structure on $\St_v$. \end{itemize} We use the notation $X_v := i_v(E_v)$ and define the map $a_v:X\to {\cal S}_v$ such that $a_v(x) := i_v(e)$ if $x$ and $e$ lie in the same connected component of $T-\{v\}$.
-We denote by $[v,v']$ the path between $v$ and $v'$ including these vertices.
+A (projective) tree of spheres ${\cal T}$ marked by $X$ (or $\T^X$, cf example on Figure \ref{figexample}) is the following data : \begin{itemize} \item a combinatorial tree $T$ (or $T^X$) marked by $X$, disjoint union of its set of vertices $V$ and its set of edges $E$, whose set of leaves (external vertices) is $X$ and such that every internal vertex has at least valence $3$ (stability), and \item for each internal vertex $v$ of $T$, an injection $i_v:E_v\to {\S}_v$ of the set $E_v$ of edges adjacent to $v$ into a projective sphere ${\S}_v$. \end{itemize} We denote by $\{v,v'\}$ the edge between two vertices $v$ and $v'$ if it exists.
+We use the notation $X_v := i_v(E_v)$ and define the map $a_v:X\to {\S}_v$ such that $a_v(x) := i_v(e)$ if $x$ and $e$ lie in the same connected component of $T-\{v\}$.
+We say that $i_v(e)$ is the attaching point of the edge $e$ on $v$ or $\S_v$.